zero-zzx/cashbook/README.md

 # cashbook
-an easy app for the primary
+A simple projects for novices